ramezrafla/redis-oplog/README.md

 ### Disabling Redis

 1. For **collections** for which you want to skip redis updates entirely (but you can still cache).
-This is useful for data that is useful for a given user only (in our case analytics collection) or large docs: `collection.disableRedis()`
+This is useful for data that is needed for a given user only (in our case analytics collection) or large docs: `collection.disableRedis()`
 2. For specific **mutations**: `collection.[update,insert,remove,upsert](<selector>,<modifier>, {pushToRedis:false} )`

 ### Collection-hooks

 The package [collection-hooks](https://github.com/Meteor-Community-Packages/meteor-collection-hooks) is very popular as it allows you to call methods before / after DB calls.
-Unfornutately when caching a collection, this package causes collisions (as it counts on direct access to the DB, which may result in cached docs being different from DB docs).
+Unfortunately when caching a collection, this package causes collisions (as you may mutate DB-version of the doc, resulting in collision with cache).
 As such, we override the following methods to give you the same functionality as `collection-hooks` **only when the collection is cached - i.e. when you call `collection.startCaching()`**.
 Please refer to the original package for the signature of `cb` below:

 ```
 collection.before.<find, findOne, insert, update, remove>(cb)
 collection.after.<find, findOne, insert, update, remove>(cb)
 collection.direct.<find, findOne, insert,update,remove>(cb)
 ```

 **Notes:**
-* We do not support `this.transform` & `this.previous` inside the callbacks as in the original package
+* We do not support `this.transform` & `this.previous` inside the callbacks as in the original package -- if it's needed, PRs are welcome
 * We do not yet support `<before, after, direct>.upsert` -- not sure we ever well, pls PR if you need it

 ## Advanced Features